MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/About/about_Modules.md

 To use a module, perform the following tasks:

 1. Install the module.
 (This is often done for you.)
-2. Find the commands that the module added.
+1. Find the commands that the module added.
-3. Use the commands that the module added.
+1. Use the commands that the module added.

 This topic explains how to perform these tasks.
 It also includes other useful information about managing modules.

 ## How to Install a Module

 If you receive a module as a folder with files in it, you need to install it on your computer before you can use it in PowerShell.

 Most modules are installed for you.
-PowerShell comes with several preinstalled modules, sometimes called the "core" modules.
+PowerShell comes with several preinstalled modules, sometimes called the _core_ modules.
 On Windows-based computers, if features that are included with the operating system have cmdlets to manage them, those modules are preinstalled.
 When you install a Windows feature, by using, for example, the Add Roles and Features Wizard in Server Manager, or the